Chapter 12 — Jen

 It made me mostly a solo adventurer.
 I spent most of my time out with friends, hanging out with Sara, being a kid.
 Home was a place to come back for food and shelter at night.
 I never brought friends over, I spent as little time there as I could.

-I felt so stupid about now, but I’d been ashamed.
+I felt so stupid about it now, but I’d been ashamed.
 I never wanted my friends to find out that we were poor.
 Whenever we went out, I’d do everything I could to avoid looking like I didn’t have money to spend.
 I’d say I wasn’t hungry if we went for food, and just sip water or leech off Sara while nobody was looking.
 When we went out for clothes, I’d buy something nice, wear it once, then trek across town alone to return it the next day.
 Movies?
 I’d snuck into the movies more than once.
 Got pretty good at it too, slipping in with the crowd past the ticket guy.
 Nobody ever came over to my place.
 I never had to face that judgment.

 So ridiculous.
 So much wasted effort.
 I couldn’t care less now.